TusharPardhe/XPT-Extension/README.md

 - Remove all the cloned files except the dist folder to clean up the space.
 ## Feedback

-If you have any feedback, please reach out to us at tpardhe@gmail.com
+If you have any feedback, please reach out at tpardhe@gmail.com